Currently on display

 at The Art of Networks III exhibition in Boston, MA.

 In a nutshell

-In the context of understanding the complex phenomenon of violent religious radicalization, this map details the journey of ISIS’ foreign fighters to the territories of the Caliphate, as well as of those who return.
-Starting from publicly available data, additional layers of information show how this phenomenon relates to the distance of each country from the destination, its total population and Islamic population.
+In the context of understanding the complex phenomenon of violent religious radicalization, the map details the journey of ISIS’ foreign fighters to and from the territories of the Caliphate.
+In addition to public available data about their journey, the map depicts the distance of each country from the destination, its total population, and Islamic population.

 In the context of understanding the complex phenomenon of violent religious radicalization, this map details the journey of foreign fighters to the territories of the Caliphate.
 The data was retrieved from official organizations, research centers and consortiums that make this data publicly available.

 "According to figures collected by the Soufan Group, between 27,000 to 31,000 people including women and children who would not normally engage in conflict have traveled to Syria and Iraq to join the Islamic state and other extremist groups fighting in the region.
 Reasons that these people join Islamic state or any other extremist group seem to depend on where they come from." — Wikipedia, foreign fighters in the Syrian and Iraqi Civil Wars

 The research for faith and meaning is for foreign fighters a research for god.
 One god who materializes in the battle against infidels and aimed to the creation of the Islamic state.
 Starting from the data about the movements of the fighters from their home countries to the combat fields, the project studies the role of social, religious and economic indexes that might influence the reality of each individual and that could be crucial in driving the need to look for equilibrium elsewhere missing.

 The countries of origin are placed horizontally by the distance from the fighters' common destination.
 The size measures the country's Muslim population while the vertical distribution represents the country's overall population.
 This way, a comparison between the worldwide Muslim communities can be performed by the reader.